jamaaldev/fiveprayer/README.md

 * Feature ShortCode Daily Prayer Times.

 == Upgrade Notice ==
+= 1.2.3 =
+* Tested for Compatibility with WP version 6.5.3

 = 1.2.2 =
 * Tested for Compatibility with WP version 6.4.2